Totally Frank: Characters

 22-year-old Tasha (Lauren Blake) is the front woman and the emotional driving force behind the band: the one with the vision and the sheer unstoppable enthusiasm to pull this thing off.
-Tasha automatically takes on the 'mum' role to her bandmates but she's totally clueless in matters of romance.
+Tasha automatically takes on the 'mum' role to her bandmates but she is totally clueless in matters of romance.

 Tasha may have the energy, but 22-year-old Neve (Hayley Holt) is the one with the cred.
 She seems to know everything about every band that ever was.
-She's spent years gigging.
-She has been the drummer in a couple of bands before that ‘nearly made it’ but didn't.
+She has spent years gigging.
+She has been the drummer in a couple of bands before that ‘nearly made it’ but did not.

-Sweet and unoffensive, Flo (Helena Dowling) is the baby of the group, even though at 22 she's the same age as the others.
+Sweet and unoffensive, Flo (Helena Dowling) is the baby of the group, even though at 22 she is the same age as the others.
 Flo is a bit of a daddy's girl, and is torn between the grounded world of her family and fiancé and the exciting, unpredictable world of life in a band.

 For 21-year-old Charlie (Bryony Afferson), being a famous musician is more important to her than being best mates with the other girls.
-She's deeply competitive and insecure about her songwriting around the others, particularly Neve.
-Charlie always assumed she'd be a solo star, not a band member.
+She is deeply competitive and insecure about her songwriting around the others, particularly Neve.
+Charlie always assumed she would be a solo star, not a band member.

 Soundtrack

-The show had a lot of performances from the band and also included some other music.
+The show featured many performances from the band and included other music.